What is a Non-Disclosure Agreement?

 Even if you’re just in early discussions with another party, you should get a Non-Disclosure Agreement signed to be safe.

 NDAs generally enable parties to reveal information with commercial value that they might otherwise keep secret, so that commercial negotiations can continue openly and honestly.
+Breaking a Non-Disclosure Agreement may result in the owner of the confidential information taking legal action.

 Are there any other names for a Non-Disclosure Agreement?